 That is the wrong answer.
 (Laughter) I now know what a full body search is.
 (Laughter) There is not a man or a woman sitting in this room who wants to have a full-body search.
 (Laughter)

-John: You're listening to Ken Davis on Focus on the Family and you can get a DVD of Ken's entire presentation, with extra content, and of course, the video that allows you to all of this great material.
-It's called and uh... we've got that when you call 800-A-FAMILY.
-Or donate and request that DVD at focusonthefamily.com/radio.
+John: You’re listening to Ken Davis on Focus on the Family and we have a DVD of Ken’s entire presentation, it’ll have extra content on it.
+It’s called Fully Alive; just call us for a copy.
+800-A-FAMILY.
+800-232-6459.
+Or you can donate and request that DVD at focusonthefamily.com/broadcast.

 End of Program Note

 Ken: I can remember back as far as when that first thing first started.
 I remember once I got in such big trouble, because I had a pair of fingernail clippers in my luggage.
 That man was a mean man, too.
 “Put your luggage there,” he said.
 “You stand over there.”
 I went over there and I stood over there.
 He started diggin’ through my luggage.
 I did not say anything, but I was laughin’, because I had been gone 47 days.
 (Laughter) That was bad luggage.
 (Laughter) I had underwear in there I was afraid of.
 (Laughter) And he’s layin’ ‘em on the table.
 (Laughter) I tapped him on the shoulder.
 I said, “You want to see a security risk?
 There’s a security risk!
 (Laughter) I’m so scared of those I locked my suitcase at night.”
 (Laughter)